Walden, New York: History

+The first Europeans began to arrive in the region around the 1650s, and began establishing permanent settlements in the area by the early 18th century.

 The area around present-day Walden was purchased in 1736 by Alexander Kidd, and settlers of Scots-Irish, English and German descent started arriving not long afterwards.
 It was the first settlement west of the Wallkill River, known at the time as Kidd's Town.

-In the 1820s, a successful New York shipper named Jacob Walden convinced some of his business partners to finance the construction of wool mills on the river, attracted by the Great Falls as a source of power and the railroad connections at nearby Maybrook.
+In 1813, an entrepreneur from New York City named Jacob Treadwell Walden began purchasing land on both sides of the Wallkill River, with plans to develop a manufacturing settlement along the River.
+He convinced some of his business partners to finance the construction of wool mills on the river, attracted by the Great Falls as a source of power and the railroad connections at nearby Maybrook.
 He dammed the Wallkill above the falls, creating a power station that remains in use today, and his mill was a success.

-Other wool-makers followed as the Industrial Revolution picked up steam and the growing population center became known instead as Walden's Mills.
-Most of them failed a few decades later, but their influence was such that the village incorporated in 1855 as Walden.
+By the 1820s, his mill became a notable regional producer of cotton and woolen cloth.
+Wool-makers followed as the Industrial Revolution picked up steam and the growing population center became known instead as Walden's Mills.
+The area became a significant local producer of woolen products by the 1840s.

+In 1855, Walden was formally incorporated as a village.

-The village fathers needed to replace the mills as a source of employment, and began encouraging knife manufacturers to relocate from nearby Dutchess County to the vacant buildings, where the New York Knife Company made much of the cutlery employed by the Union Army during the U.S. Civil War.
+Most of Walden's wool industry failed a few decades after it began, and people in the village sought to replace the mills with a different source of employment.
+The village began encouraging knife manufacturers to relocate from nearby Dutchess County to vacant mills.
+In 1856, the New York Knife Company moved to an idle cotton factory in Walden.
+The company would go on to make much of the cutlery employed by the Union Army during the U.S. Civil War.

-After the war, other knifemakers came to Walden, too, and the village became colloquially known as Knifetown.
+After the war, other knifemakers came to Walden.
+In the 1870s, the Walden Knife Company set up a factory in the village, and Schrade Cutlery built a factory in Walden in 1904.
+The village soon became colloquially known as "Little Sheffield" and "Knifetown".
+During this time, rail service arrived to Walden, facilitating passenger service and increased mobility for local manufactured goods.
 Other industrial concerns, making products as diverse as engines and women's underwear, also set up shop.

 In the early 1890s, President Grover Cleveland lowered tariffs on many imported goods, including knives.
 Competitively priced German cutlery began to flood the American market, and together with the Panic of 1893 and the economic slowdown that followed for several years, the knife companies and their owners went heavily into debt and it looked for a while as if they might not survive.